vijohn3205/CFG-Project/TrumpCard/README.md

 * Game Loop: The game now runs in a while True loop to allow multiple rounds.
 * Exit Option: Players can type exit to leave the game.
 * Replay Prompt: After each round, the game returns to the start unless the player chooses to exit.

+# Key Additions in version 3
+* API Integration: Connected to [deckofcardsapi.com](https://deckofcardsapi.com) for card data
+* Score Tracking: Implemented a basic scoreboard system, that displays player statistics when exiting the game.